UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 array([1, 2, 3, 4])
 ```

-We can also make them from lists instead of tuples too
+We can also make them from lists instead of tuples too:

 ``` python
 my_array = np.array([1, 2, 3, 4])